Author: Frank W. Jackson, M.D.

 Metoclopramide (trade name: Reglan)

 This is an effective drug although it may have side effects such as restlessness, fatigue, agitation and depression.
 The dose is 5-20 mg.
 This drug is available in generic form.
-Recently, the FDA added a Black Box warning to alert physicians and patients of a serious and potentially permanent side effect, tardive dyskineia, a movement disorder.
+This medication has a Black Box warning to alert physicians and patients of a serious and potentially permanent side effect, tardive dyskineia, a movement disorder.

 Domperidome (trade name: Motilin)